 The fourth Community Economies Research Network (CERN) LIVIANA International Online Conference has just concluded and recordings from the 26 sessions have been uploaded to the LIVIANA 2023 Playlist that is part of the CEI YouTube Channel.

-There are 26 sessions including ones on community economies of the past; speculative fiction and community economies; social enterprises in Asia; and mutual learning within a Mapuche-led context in Southern Chile.
+Details about the sessions are available here.
+Sessions included ones on community economies of the past; speculative fiction and community economies; social enterprises in Asia; and mutual learning within a Mapuche-led context in Chile.
 Topics covered include commoning, waste, the state, policy, prefiguration and more-than-human worlds.
 Some sessions are in Spanish.

-The second keynote on Tuesday 7 November is being given by Dr Pieta Savinotko from the University of Eastern Finland whose research explores everyday food production practices and the idea of 'post-ownership' as a contribution to economic transition.
+The second keynote on Tuesday 7 November was given by Dr Pieta Savinotko from the University of Eastern Finland whose research explores everyday food production practices and the idea of 'post-ownership' as a contribution to economic transition.

 LIVIANA is a decentralised series of exchanges and symposia that runs for two weeks, providing an opportunity for CERN members to connect and share.

 The event is based on the sense of openness, free-floating train of thought, and cheerful spirit that the Spanish term liviana connotes.